Carrooi/Node-Simq/README.md

 Main section holds name of final file.

 Modules section is array with list of all your own modules.
 More informations about how to properly create module is bellow.
-There are two ways how to define your modules.
-You can specify every module manually, or you can write just path to base dirs with asterisk in the end - this will load all modules in this folder recursively.
+There are three ways how to define your modules.
+You can specify every module manually, or you can write just path to base dirs with slash in the end - this will load all modules in this folder recursively.
+The last possible way is to load everything from specified folder, but only files with given extension.
 Last section defines other libraries and the place where they should be inserted.

 ## Module